Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Experiments and Findings

-And also, one can implement $\pi_i^-$ as the \textit{default action} version.
-As shown in Table \ref{tab:traffic}, no such traffic rule is found even if we does not force agents to follow default actions yet equip them with the most powerful sensors of range five which already cover the whole $6\times 6$ map.
-One reasonable explanation is: unlike real-world traffic systems, our artificial map is bounded, agents are supposed to behave differently while they are approaching the boundary, instead of doing the same as in the interior places of the map.
+\item The traffic rule depends solely on the agent's relative observations of others, regardless of its own location.
+Surprisingly, completely opposite results are revealed in Table~\ref{tab:traffic}.
+No such traffic rule is identified, even when we do not require agents to follow the \textit{default action} heuristic and equip them with the most powerful sensors (i.e., sensor 5, which can cover the entire $6\times 6$ map).
+One reasonable explanation is that, unlike real-world traffic systems, our artificial map is bounded, and thus, agents are expected to behave differently as they approach the boundary, rather than behaving the same way as they do in the interior of the map. \end{enumerate}